Introduction to modelplotpy#

 This example is based on a publicly available dataset, called the Bank Marketing Data Set.
 It is one of the most popular datasets which is made available on the UCI Machine Learning Repository.

-The data set comes from a Portugese bank and deals with a frequently-posed marketing question: whether a customer did or did not acquire a term deposit, a financial product.
+The data set comes from a Portuguese bank and deals with a frequently-posed marketing question: whether a customer did or did not acquire a term deposit, a financial product.
 There are 4 datasets available and the bank-additional-full.csv is the one we use.
 It contains the information of 41.188 customers and 21 columns of information.

 To illustrate how to use modelplotpy, let’s say that we work for this bank and our marketing colleagues have asked us to help to select the customers that are most likely to respond to a term deposit offer.
 For that purpose, we will develop a predictive model and create the plots to discuss the results with our marketing colleagues.
 Since we want to show you how to build the plots, not how to build a perfect model, we’ll use six of these columns in our example.